Federal & State

 Thousands of rare and endangered films with artistic and educational value relevant to the Jewish experience and exclusively owned by NCJF are in critical need of preservation.
 Without your help, these rapidly deteriorating moving images will fade into history.
 Donate funds.
 Donate films.
 Donate film stills, posters, scripts, and handbills.
 Contributions to The National Center for Jewish Film are tax-deductible.

 NCJF relies on earned income to help sustain its unique work.
-NCJF activities include: licensing film footage rights to new film and theater productions and museum exhibitions; distributing films (over 300 restored classics and new independent films) for public exhibition at film festivals and non-theatrical venues and for DVD sale to institutions and individuals; acting as a fiscal sponsor (non-profit parent organization) for new films in production.
+NCJF activities include: licensing film footage rights to new film and theater productions and museum exhibitions; distributing films (more than 250 restored classics and new independent films) for public exhibition at film festivals and non-theatrical venues and for DVD sale to institutions and individuals; acting as a fiscal sponsor (non-profit parent organization) for new films in production.
 These activities also further NCJF’s mission, which includes making available to the widest possible audience films documenting the vibrancy and diversity of Jewish life.

 In Kind Support - Brandeis University